jeethsuresh/matrix_client/README.md

 ## Goals

 - Send/receive messages
-- Display convos in a list
+- Display convos in a navigable list (which works in both tablet and phone view)

 ## Current bugs/fixlist